-This might make the reward seem more like a formality rather than a sincere attempt on the part of the organization to recognize and appreciate their hard work and dedication of their employees.
+This might make the rewards seem more like a formality rather than a sincere attempt to recognize hard work and dedication of employees.
 After all, not everyone might be keen to get the same kind of item as a reward.

 In fact, those organizations who have already implemented this strategy are getting great results from their programs.
-This strategy can be implemented by setting a fixed budget or a range for every award and providing them with a reasonable number of meaningful options within that budget.
+They can set a budget for each award and provide a reasonable number of meaningful options for that budget range.

-An employee rewards portal with a catalogue of reward items for different budget ranges is the easiest way to implement this strategy.
+A employee rewards portal with a catalogue of items of different values is the easiest way to implement this strategy.
 These options could be various physical items such as electronics, lifestyle products or even experiences.
 The rewards portal should be backed by proper logistics processes to get the items delivered to the employee.

 The strategy of making it possible for employees to decide the reward item they receive is an effective way of ensuring the same.
 Such a strategy benefits the organizations in many ways, as discussed below:

-As the employees get a chance to choose the reward they consider most suitable to their taste, their sense of individuality gets a boost.
+As employees get a chance to choose the reward based on their own preference, their sense of individuality gets a boost.
 They feel more secure about being different from their co-workers and this feeling helps in promoting diversity among the workforce.

 With employees being more engaged and happy with the rewards policy, the organizational culture also improves significantly.
-This impacts the market goodwill and employer brand value of the organization positively.
+This impacts the employee goodwill and employer brand value of the organization positively.
 It also enhances employee retention.

 Organizations need to think beyond the standard and popular options for rewards to ensure the success of employee rewards programs.
-The freedom of choice when it comes to employee rewards is critical for deriving the desired result from such programs.
+The freedom of choice when it comes to employee rewards is critical for deriving the desired results from such programs.